 Additionally, according to research from the 2022 NATHO SIA Travel Nurse Benchmark Study, most travel nursing revenue over the last year was generated through a VMS/MSP.
 If firms want to work within this space, they need a VMS Sync product to handle the sheer volume of workers.

 However, simply having this tech in place isn’t enough.
 Firms need to make sure they have a strategy – and a knowledgeable team – in place to back up their tech stack.
-Products like VMS Sync, credentialing and onboarding solutions, and talent platforms are crucial for efficiently placing workers.
+Products like VMS Sync, credentialing and onboarding solutions, and talent platforms are crucial for efficiently placing and redeploying workers, and solutions like Bullhorn One mean more efficiency and productivity for teams with one source of truth.
 Still, building relationships with workers and maintaining that human touch is irreplaceable.

 Firms must also continue forging relationships with stakeholders throughout the healthcare space.
 “I really hope the industry has made some inroads in the relationships and trust with hospitals because that is going to be the basis of everything,” Liz Tonkin, CEO of MedPro Healthcare Staffing, said.
 Now more than ever, firms need to spend time building trust within their talent communities, so they can continue helping healthcare workers do what they do best: providing top-notch care to their patients.